ayhe123/LaTeX-batch-builder/README.md

 Packed executables (packed using `pyinstaller`) can be downloaded [here](https://github.com/ayhe123/LaTeX-batch-builder/releases).
 You can use it without Python.

-If you are using MacOS, you should enter the directory of the program in the terminal and run it instead of double-click the program, otherwise an exception with message `settings.json not found!` will be raised.

-Don't remove `settngs.json` in the program's directory.
+If no `settngs.json` file in current directory (the program's directory in Windows, and `~` in MacOS if you double-click the program), the program will use default settings.
+You can export default settings to `settngs.json` then.

 ### Run Source Code